 The pilot will result in restoration of one or more areas (fingers) within the Minneapolis park system that will increase the range of available habitat and provide respite for wildlife that utilize the Mississippi Flyway.
-Additionally, there will be increased community awareness around the importance of habitat areas and their relationship to the Mississippi Flyway on local, state-wide, and nation-wide scales.
+Additionally, there will be increased community awareness around the city's relationship to the Mississippi Flyway on local, state-wide, and nation-wide scales.
 The project will also fulfill community promises by implementing features of neighborhood park master plans.
-Finally, this will be a real-world demonstration of habitat restoration, which could result in additional habitat enhancement or restoration projects on more Minneapolis parkland.
+Finally, this will be a real-world demonstration of habitat restoration in built-up urban environments, which could result in additional habitat enhancement or restoration projects on more Minneapolis parkland.